Dunglass Castle, East Lothian: Rough Wooing

+The French diplomat in London, Odet de Selve, heard news of the building of the fort on a hill near the sea.
+He obtained a plan made by a spy in December 1548, and commented that the fort itself was small, and had no battery of guns on one side which was defended only by the steep valley of the Dunglass water.
+According to Jean de Beaugué, the new site was hard to defend and had no water.

-On 31 January 1550 soldiers from Dunglass fired two barn yards at the Place of Nether Keith and burnt houses in the village.
+On 31 January 1550, soldiers from Dunglass fired two barn yards at the Place of Nether Keith and burnt houses in the village.
 The English raiders were chased back to Dunglass.
 Regent Arran gave orders for cannon to be shipped to bombard the fort on 11 April 1550.
 The Earl of Rutland was at Dunglass in May 1550 and took the opportunity to have his mail armour scoured in a bag of bran and had his pistol mended.
 He bought white fabric in the camp at Dunglass to modify his hose for the hot weather in July.

 The fort at Dunglass was surrendered to the French in March 1550.
-In June, the remaining cannon were taken to Dunbar Castle and the villagers in the area were summoned to slight the fort.
+In June, after the Treaty of Norham, the remaining cannon were taken to Dunbar Castle and the villagers in the area were summoned to slight the fort.
+In France, Henry II organised a triumphal entry to Rouen on 1 October 1550.
+Mary of Guise and Mary, Queen of Scots took part.
+The entertainment included verses and banners and representing Dunglass and the other surrendered fortresses in Scotland.

 Earls of Home

-After going to Jedburgh to hold justice courts, and viewing the English town of Berwick-upon-Tweed from "Calsehill" or Castlehills in April 1588, James VI rode to Dunglass Castle to banquet with Lord Home.
-James VI made a hunting trip to the area in February 1595, planning to visit Dunglass, Spott, Beil, Waughton, and Seton.
+After going to Jedburgh to hold justice courts, and viewing the English town of Berwick-upon-Tweed from Calf Hill in April 1588, James VI rode to Dunglass Castle to banquet with Lord Home.

+Lord Home invited an English official, John Carey, to come from Berwick to meet James VI at Dunglass in January 1595, but Carey refused to make the trip.
+James VI made a hunting trip to the area in February, planning to visit Dunglass, Spott, Beil, Waughton, and Seton.

 In October 1595 Christian Douglas, Lady Home moved her best household goods from Dunglass to Fife, sparking rumours of a marital separation.
 James VI stayed with Lord Home at Dunglass Castle on 13 March 1596, for his "sports".
 King James alarmed the English garrison by coming to hunt near Berwick-upon-Tweed, staying a night the house of the laird of Billie, six miles from Berwick, and then returning to Dunglass.